 * Although the BMW-801 radial engine was very powerful, as well as very rugged, its high-altitude performance was poor.
 Since the GM-1 water-methanol boost system provided only a modest improvement in high-altitude performance, Kurt Tank's engineering team decided to see what might be done with water-cooled inline inverted vee-12 engines, including the Junkers Jumo 213 and the more powerful Daimler-Benz 603.

-The "FW-190B" series of prototypes Focke-Wulf's first attempts to build a high-altitude version of the Butcher Bird and featured test fits of the DB-603 engine, as well as the BMW-801 with GM-1 nitrous oxide boost.
+The "FW-190B" series of prototypes Focke-Wulf's first attempts to build a high-altitude version of the Butcher Bird; they featured test fits of the DB-603 engine, as well as the BMW-801 with GM-1 nitrous oxide boost.
 Some of the prototypes were also used to evaluate a pressurized cockpit, but these tests did not go well.
 Since the FW-190B didn't quite have the high-altitude reach that the RLM desired, the effort was abandoned in late 1942.

 Focke-Wulf then concentrated on an improved high-altitude fighter variant, the "FW-190C", with the DB-603 inline engine.
 Following an initial prototype adapted from an FW-190B, six FW-190C prototypes were built.
 They featured a DB-603 inline engine, an annular radiator that gave the engine some appearance of a radial installation, and a four-bladed propeller.
 The six final prototypes featured an elaborate turbocharger installation, with two fitted with a Hirth 9-2281 turbocharger and four with a DVL TK-11 turbocharger.